Nevada residency for nomads: benefits and requirements

 Pros of Florida domicile:

-• Absence of state income and estate tax.
+• No state income or estate tax.

 • Strong asset protection laws are favorable for safeguarding personal wealth.